jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.6.
 Cancelling change requests

-* Promoters may only cancel change requests for PAs that they have full-access permissions to.
+* It is currently not possible to cancel change requests.

 ### 4.7.
 Change request statuses